afsc-assessments/ebswp_2023/doc/EBSpollock.md

 years, age-0 pollock were distributed mostly in the middle domain.
 This temperature relationship, along with interactions with available food in early-life stages, appears to have important implications for pollock recruitment success (Coyle et al. 2011).
-The fact that the 2012 year-class appears to be strong, as it ages that contribution to the stock will diminish.

 A separate section presented again this year updates a multispecies model with more recent data and is presented as a supplement to the BSAI SAFE report.
 In